 - Top with roasted pecans and salt to taste if needed.
 Serve immediately.

-- If you need to save time you can skip marinating and simply pour glaze over salmon then roast, but the flavor won't be as pronounced
+- To save time you can skip marinating and simply pour glaze over salmon then roast, but it won't be as flavorful

 - Roasting on foil or parchment makes for easy cleanup.
 Discard it after roasting and give baking sheet a light clean.